cardstack/cardstack-token/CONTRACT-OPS.md

    * [Depositing ETH to the CST contract from the Cardstack Foundation](#depositing-eth-to-the-cst-contract-from-the-cardstack-foundation)
    * [Freezing CST Token](#freezing-cst-token)
    * [Freezing CST Account](#freezing-cst-account)

-# Contract Operations
-This document describes the various contract operations necessary for mantaining operational contiunity for the Cardstack Token ecosystem in the context of the Ethereum main network.

 ## Terms
 The following terms are used in this guide: